 Enforced fire safety inspections by Council

-- If a multi-dwelling building is thought to be a fire risk, Cumberland Council officers have legislative power to enter and inspect premises as soon as possible.
+- If a multi-dwelling building is thought to be a fire risk, Cumberland City Council officers have legislative power to enter and inspect premises as soon as possible.

 - They carry photographic identification that can be produced on request.